 Couple that with some other traditionally warm gifts like gourmet hot chocolate mix or coffee and you have created a wonderful escape from a cold winter morning.
 If their dorm allows it, pick them up a Keurig, like the compact Keurig K15, so that they can enjoy their favorite hot beverage anytime, any day.
 Round it out with a variety pack of K-cups and call it good.

 Gifts of Tech

 One thing every college student dreams of is better tech.
 Laptops are fun and practical options, while gaming consoles and televisions lean more towards entertainment.
-If you have a gamer in the family, check into the Dell Inspiron i7559 gaming laptop and send a copy of Microsoft Office along.
+If you have a gamer in the family, check into the Dell G5 5590-Gaming Laptop and send a copy of Microsoft Office along.
 Then, you’ll have work and play covered.
-Want to send the newest in console gaming options, then check into the Xbox One S or the ever-popular PlayStation 4.
+Want to send the newest in console gaming options, then check into the Xbox One or the ever-popular PlayStation 4.